-The University of Virginia invites applications for a tenure-ineligible Medical Physics Assistant Professor or Associate Professor to provide clinical medical physics support to the Department of Radiation Oncology and its associated facilities.
+The University of Virginia invites applications for a Medical Physicist to provide clinical medical physics support to the Department of Radiation Oncology and its associated facilities.
 Clinical responsibilities entail the full suite of routine and specialized clinical medical physics activities including external beam and brachytherapy quality assurance, treatment plan checks, chart checks, patient quality assurance, and dosimetry consults.
-The faculty member will be expected to participate in departmental teaching and initiate and participate in advanced development projects which blend with other division activities.
-Rank will be commensurate with qualifications and experience.
+Our clinic features Varian linacs and brachytherapy, Tomotherapy, and is installing a Viewray MR Linac.
+Rank for this tenure ineligible position will be commensurate with qualifications and experience.
+Doctoral faculty members are expected to participate in the departmental teaching as well as initiate and participate in advanced development projects which blend with other division activities.

 The University of Virginia Health System has significant infrastructure and a collaborative atmosphere that will support the candidate's professional pursuits, including clinical care, research, education, quality improvement, simulation and administration.
-We offer a highly competitive compensation package including exceptional benefits.
 The University of Virginia Health System has been U.S News & World Report's No. 1 ranked hospital in Virginia for four years in a row, is a tertiary referral center for the region, and is located in Charlottesville, Virginia, which boasts abundant recreational activities and easy access to the Blue Ridge Mountains, the eastern shore and the nation's capital.

-Education: Ph.D. degree, completed by time of hire, in Medical Physics, Physics, Mathematics, Computer Science, or Engineering
+Education: M.S. degree or Ph.D. degree, completed prior to hire, in Medical Physics, Physics, Mathematics, Computer Science, or Engineering.

-Certification: Qualified candidates must be board certified or board eligible (minimum part 1 completed) in Medical Physics by the American Board of Radiology (ABR) or American Board of Medical Physics (ABMP).
+Certification: Candidates must be board certified or board eligible (minimum part 1 completed) in Medical Physics by the American Board of Radiology (ABR) or American Board of Medical Physics (ABMP).

-Experience: Prior clinical medical physics experience is required.
+Experience: Prior clinical medical physics or clinical medical physics residency experience in radiation oncology is required.
 The ability to work in a team environment, leadership qualities, and problem-solving skills are highly valued.